Impurity induced magnetic ordering in Sr$_2$RuO$_4$: Magnetism of the two-orbital system

-From $ H_b $ and $ H_{SO} $ we obtain the two-dimensional band structure shown in Fig.~\ref{fig:FS}, where the first Brillouin zone (BZ) is given by $k_x, k_y \in [-\pi, \pi]$ with the lattice constant $a=1$.
+Ignoring impurities we obtain the two-dimensional band structure shown in Fig.~\ref{fig:FS} from $H_0$, where the first Brillouin zone (BZ) is given by $k_x, k_y \in [-\pi, \pi]$ with the lattice constant $a=1$.
 In the following we take the NN hopping matrix element $ t $ as the unit of energy and choose $ t'=0.1 t $ and $ \lambda = 0.1 t $.
 The chemical potential is fixed to keep the electron density at $n=8/3$.
 Since the band structure is dominated by the NN intra-orbital hopping, the band structure retains a strong one-dimensional character leading to pronounced nesting wave vectors $\bm{Q} \simeq (2 \pi /3, 0)$ and $ (0, 2 \pi /3)$.